Writing

 Design claims to care about the full human experience.
 Death is the most human thing there is.
 The birthday notification suggests otherwise.

-ai UX
+aI UX

 INNOVATION